-- making recommendations to the Board on the structure, size and composition of the Board and Board Committees (including skills, qualifications, experience and diversity), taking into account the balance between Executive and Non-Executive Directors and between Independent and Non-Independent Directors; - nominating directors (including Non-Executive Independent Directors) taking into consideration each director's contribution and performance; - determining annually whether or not a director is independent; - deciding whether or not a director is able to and has been adequately carrying out his duties as a director; - proposing a set of objective performance criteria to the Board for approval and implementation, to evaluate the effectiveness of the Board as a whole and the contribution of each director to the effectiveness of the Board; - reviewing board succession plans for directors, in particular, the appointment and/or replacement of the Chairman, CEO and key management of the Group; and - reviewing training and professional development programmes for the Board.
+- making recommendations to the Board on the structure, size and composition of the Board and Board Committees (including skills, qualifications, experience and diversity), taking into account the balance between Executive and Non-Executive Directors and between Independent and Non-Independent Directors; - nominating Directors (including Non-Executive Independent Directors) taking into consideration each Director's contribution and performance; - determining annually whether or not a Director is independent; - deciding whether or not a Director is able to and has been adequately carrying out his duties as a Director; - proposing a set of objective performance criteria to the Board for approval and implementation, to evaluate the effectiveness of the Board as a whole and the contribution of each Director to the effectiveness of the Board; - reviewing board succession plans for Directors, in particular, the appointment and/or replacement of the Chairman, Vice Chairman, CEO and key management of the Group; and - reviewing training and professional development programmes for the Board.

-New directors are appointed by way of a Board Resolution or at Board of Directors' Meetings, after the NC has reviewed the resume of the proposed Director, conducted appropriate interviews and recommended the appointment to the Board.
-In its search and selection process for new directors, other than through formal search, the NC taps on the resources of directors' personal contacts and recommendations of potential candidates and appraises the nominees to ensure that the candidates possess relevant experience and have the calibre to contribute to the Group and its businesses, having regard to the attributes of the existing Board and the requirements of the Group.
+New Directors are appointed by way of a Board Resolution or at Board of Directors' Meetings, after the NC has reviewed the resumé of the proposed director, conducted appropriate interviews and recommended the appointment to the Board.
+In its search and selection process for new Directors, other than through formal search, the NC taps on the resources of Directors' personal contacts and recommendations of potential candidates and appraises the nominees to ensure that the candidates possess relevant experience and have the calibre to contribute to the Group and its businesses, having regard to the attributes of the existing Board and the requirements of the Group.

-Annual Review of Director's Independence in the financial year ended 31 March 2020 ("FY2020")
+Annual Review of Director's Independence in the financial year ended 31 March 2021 ("FY2021")

 It is mandatory for the NC to review annually whether a director is independent based on the guidelines of the Code's definition of what constitutes an Independent Director as mentioned under Principle 2 above.
-Each Independent Director is responsible for notifying the NC Chairman and the Company Secretary on any external positions, appointments or arrangements which may affect his independence status.
+The independence of each Director will be reviewed annually by the NC and the Board.
+Each Independent Director is required to complete a checklist annually to confirm his independence based on the guidelines set out in the Code and the Catalist Rules.
+An Independent Director shall immediately disclose to the NC any relationships or circumstances that could interfere, or be reasonably perceived to interfere, with the exercise of his or her independent business judgement in the best interests of the Company.

-The NC had reviewed the independence of each of the Independent Directors in accordance with the Code and based on each of the Director's declaration of independence.
+The NC had reviewed the independence of each of the Independent Directors in accordance with the Code and based on each of the Directors' declaration of independence.
 The NC is of the view that the three (3) Non-Executive Independent Directors are independent.
 None of the Non-Executive Independent Directors have any relationship including immediate family relationship with the other Directors, the Company or its substantial shareholders.